Categories

 In the mountains, I heard from God in three ways.

 I’m not claiming that I had a burning-bush experience where I heard God’s actual voice.
-But in nature—in creation—God teaches us and reveals his truths.
-Also, creation gives us evidence of the truth we read in the Bible.
+But in nature, I gained a deeper understanding of who God is and who I am.

 First, we look up.